wangc90/CircCNNs/README.md

 ### The Trained_Model_Weights:
 contains the trained model weights that can be used to evaluate the model performance on the testing set by using the Jupyter notebook in the Model_Evaluation folder.

+### The Inference:
+contains the code to prepare the dataset for testing with our trained model weights.

 ### Rationales for creating BS and LS exon pairs dataset in this study:
 1. The figure below shows the rationale of how we created exon pairs that either participate in back-splicing (BS) to form exonic circRNAs or linear-splicing (LS) to form linear transcript.
 Our CircCNNs framework is then based on this curated dataset to classify between the BS and LS exon pairs.